OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/elements/trip-status.md

 # The &lt;tripStatus/&gt; Element

 The `<tripStatus/>` element captures information about the current status of a transit vehicle serving a trip.
-It is returned as a sub-element in a number of api calls.
+It is returned as a sub-element in a number of API calls.
 For example:

 * [arrivals-and-departures-for-stop](../methods/arrivals-and-departures-for-stop.html)
 * Any method that returns a [`<tripDetails/>` element](trip-details.html).